Aryan-S-Gupta/Future-of-Memory/README.md

 ### Step 9: create 3 workers (each from a different terminal)

-todo update this section with Aryan's tasks.json if needed

 Ensure your working directory is the `backend` folder, and then:

 ```bash